The Organizational Performance and Workplace Learning graduate programs are fully-accredited by the Northwest Commission on Colleges and Universities.

 - Dr. Anthony Marker is selected as Department Chair.

 - Dr. Lisa Giacumo joins the full-time faculty.

 - Department begins migrating the course offerings to Blackboard

 - Department changes name from Instructional & Performance Technology to Organizational Performance and Workplace Learning (OPWL)

-- Dr. Quincy Conley joins the faculty as Associate Professor
+- Dr. Quincy Conley joins the full-time faculty.

 - Program courses offered entirely online.

 - Program requirement change for the M.S. in Instructional & Performance Technology and for the Graduate Certificates in Human Performance Technology and Workplace E-Learning and Performance Support

 - Drs.
 Karen Medsker and Richard Swanson are invited as external evaluators for the department’s self-study.